 Martensitic stainless steel

-- Heat treatable to high hardness level.
+Heat treatable to high hardness levels:

-- Crystallographic form-distorted structure.
+Crystallographic form-distorted structure:

-- It is used in the manufacturing of sports knives and multi-purpose tools.
+It is used in the manufacturing of sports knives and multi-purpose tools:

-- Type 405, 410, and 420 are examples of Martensitic stainless steel.
+Type 405, 410, and 420 are examples of Martensitic stainless steel.
 Refer to the chart given below.

 Grade | Alloy Component | Characteristics & Application |